-A minimum area of 1800 cm2 (MIV) is recommended for each breeding pair.
-According to Appendix A ETS 123 (2007) an area of 1200 cm2 is permitted.
+A minimum area of 1800 cm (MIV) is recommended for each breeding pair.
+According to Appendix A ETS 123 (2007) an area of 1200 cm is permitted.
 But this does not do completely satisfy the need of these very active animals for locomotion.
 Only correspondingly large cages can be divided into sleeping, feeding, and "toilet" areas by the animals.
-The cage height must be at least 14 cm to
+The cage height must be at least 14 cm to allow the animals to stand upright.